Ancient Egyptian funerary practices: Tombs

 The tomb was the housing for the deceased and served two crucial functions: the tomb provided infinite protection for the deceased to rest, as well as a place for mourners to perform rituals in which aided the deceased into eternal life.
 Therefore, the ancient Egyptians were very serious about the way in which the tombs were built.
 Two hallmarks of the tomb included: a burial chamber, which housed the physical body of the deceased (inside a coffin) as well as funerary objects deemed most important, and a "cult place," which resembled a chapel where mourners, family, and friends could congregate.
 The tomb of a king included a full temple, rather than a chapel.

 Typically, the tomb of a deceased person was located somewhere close by their home community.
 The ancient Egyptians opted to bury the deceased in land that was not particularly fertile or useful for vegetation.
 Therefore, tombs were mostly built in desert areas.
 Tombs were usually built near each other and rarely stood alone.
 For a deceased king, however, the tomb was located in a place of utmost sacredness.

-In the Prehistoric Egypt, bodies were buried in deserts and they would naturally be preserved by dehydration.
+In Prehistoric Egypt, bodies were buried in deserts and they would naturally be preserved by dehydration.
 The "graves" were small oval or rectangular pits dug in the sand.
 They placed the body of the deceased in a tight position on its left side with a few jars of food and drink and slate palettes with magical religious spells alongside.
 The size of graves eventually increased according to status and wealth.
 The dry, desert conditions were a benefit in ancient Egypt for burials of the poor, who could not afford the complex burial preparations that the wealthy had.